Reasoning Cache: Continual Improvement Over Long Horizons via Short-Horizon RL: Preliminaries and Notation

 \section{Preliminaries and Notation}

-Consider a policy $\pi_\theta(\cdot|\x)$ over token sequences that generates tokens autoregressively conditioned on $\x$.
+Consider a policy $\pi_\theta(\cdot|\x)$ that generates tokens autoregressively conditioned on $\x$.
 At test time, the policy is given a token budget and allocates this to reason.
-Our interest is the test-time performance as a function of the test token budget, particularly with large test-time budgets.
+Our interest is test-time performance as a function of the test token budget, particularly with large test-time budgets.

 \textbf{Standard RL training for LLM reasoning.} Let $\mathcal{D}_{\mathrm{train}}$ denote a training distribution of prompt-answer pairs $(\x, \y)$.
 On-policy reinforcement learning (RL) optimizes the expected reward of the policy: Here, $\z$ denotes an on-policy rollout autoregressively sampled from $\pi_\theta$.
 The rollout encodes a reasoning trace and is generated within a fixed training budget $H_{\mathrm{train}}$.
 The reward function $r(\y, \z)$ evaluates the correctness of the rollout, typically by extracting the final answer from $\z$ and comparing it against the ground-truth label $\y$.
 To solve this optimization problem, we can use outcome-reward policy-gradient methods: one common choice is GRPO~\citep{shao2024deepseekmathpushinglimitsmathematical} (see Appendix~\ref{app:grpo_overview}), which we use throughout this work.